Eduap-com/WordMat/How to build WordMat.md

 ## Mac
 First install [Packages](http://s.sudre.free.fr/Software/Packages/about.html) (The program that generates the installer-file)

-Currently the Mac folder is missing a file/folder called **maxima.app** in ExternalProgram before it can be compiled as it exceeds the GitHub limit of 100 MB.
-You can get this file from the most recent installer.
-Then place it in the Mac/ExternalPrograms folder.
-Once installed, the maxima.app file will be placed in the folder: '/Library/Application support/Microsoft/Office365/User Content/Add-ins/WordMat/' Where Word has execute privileges.
-Also the paths in the pkgproj file probably needs to be set manually on a new computer.
+Some paths in the pkgproj file probably needs to be set manually on a new computer.
 A work in progress.

 To build do the following
 1. Open WordMat.pkgproj